-In this system, the student has to sit a final written exam which accounts for 100 % of his/her mark.
-The exam will consist of a theoretical-practical part and another of practical cases.
-To pass the exam, a minimum mark of 5 out of 10 is required.
+In this system, the student has to take a final written exam that will incorporate a part of theoretical-practical issues and another part exclusively of practical issues.
+To pass the exam, the student has to obtain a score equal to or greater than 5 out of 10.